A new class of regularized preconditioners for double saddle-point problems: Conclusion and future studies

 \section{Conclusion and future studies}

 We have carried out a detailed spectral analysis of a family of double saddle-point linear systems, preconditioned by the non-symmetric preconditioner $\mathcal{P}_{R}$ proposed in (\ref{Pr}), within the framework of multiple saddle-point problems.
 We derived accurate bounds for both the negative and positive intervals containing the eigenvalues of the preconditioned matrix.
 Numerical results on synthetic test problems confirm that these bounds are close to the endpoints of the spectral intervals.
 We also evaluated the performance of this preconditioner for various values of the viscosity parameter $\nu$.
 A careful selection of the block approximation $\hat{S}$ yields a highly efficient preconditioner, as demonstrated numerically and compared against other existing preconditioners.
+Figure \ref{Vis} illustrates the CPU times of the $\mathcal{P}_{RD}$ preconditioned MINRES method for different viscosities ($\nu=1, 0.1, 0.01$) as the grid size increases.

+The results clearly demonstrate that the CPU times are sensitive to the viscosity parameter $\nu$.
+For $\nu=1$, the $\mathcal{P}_{RD}$ preconditioner remains highly efficient, with CPU times staying relatively moderate even for the largest grid.
+As $\nu$ decreases to $0.1$, the CPU times grow significantly, indicating that the preconditioner experiences some degradation in performance.
+For $\nu=0.01$, the computational cost further increases, reflecting the stronger ill-conditioning of the system matrix.